Mr-Victor16/car-rental-system-spring/README.md

 # Car Rental System [Backend]
 Car Rental System is a project for a simple car rental system that was created for the purpose of learning how to create REST APIs.
 This repository focuses on the backend part of the project.
+The project was implemented in a layered architecture.

 The frontend for this project can be found in the repository - [car-rental-system-react](https://github.com/Mr-Victor16/car-rental-system-react)